Segflow/blog/content/post/noxale-ctf-grocery_list.md

 index = true
 +++

-In this challenge we are given a service IP and PORT, to which we can connect using `netcat` or any similar tool.
+In this challenge, we are given a service IP and PORT, to which we can connect using `netcat` or any similar tool.
 We are also provided with an `ELF` file.

 <!--more-->